David-Un-ger/TronisLaneKeepingAssist/README.md

 ### Step 2: Bird´s Eye View Transformation

-Obviously, the image lane markings are no line and are hard do detect in the perspective space.
-In the Bird´s Eye View (BEV) the lanes are much easier to detect, why the image from step 1 is transformed into BEV.
+Obviously, the image lane markings are no line and are hard to detect in the perspective space.
+In the Bird's Eye View (BEV) the lanes are much easier to detect, which is why the image from step 1 is transformed into BEV.
 Each 4 input and 4 target points are required to obtain the transformation matrix M using `cv.getPerspectiveTransform()`.

-Both, the transformation matrix and the lane image are fed into the `cv.warpPerspective()` function which outputs the lane markings in BEV.
+Both the transformation matrix and the lane image are fed into the `cv.warpPerspective()` function which outputs the lane markings in BEV.

 <img src="https://user-images.githubusercontent.com/35065831/163928386-154da8c1-2bf2-435a-bf97-862ef9d0717c.jpg" alt="bev" width="200"/>

 ### Step 3: Contour Finding

 The function `findLineContours()` uses `cv.findContours()` to find the contours in the BEV image that correspond to the left and right lane marking.
 Therefore, two checks are performed:
-- is the contour large enough to be a lane marking (this is useful to omit some errors in preceeding steps)
+- is the contour large enough to be a lane marking (this is useful to omit some errors in preceding steps)
 - does the contour belong to the left or to the right lane marking

 If no fitting lane markings are found, old lane markings from the last processing steps are used as backup.